ambernettech/chefdk-fundamentals/scene_05.md

 -

-Lets try applying our apache recipe from the apache cookbook using `chef-client` in local mode.
+Lets try applying our server recipe from the apache cookbook using `chef-client` in local mode.

 Upon execution you unfortunately are presented with an error.